Experimental fiction: 4,576 words: approx. 30 minutes

 Saturday, 12:00 p.m.

-Several yards off to the side, using the collapsible shovel he’d brought along, he spent the next 20 minutes carving out of the soft ground a hole roughly 25 inches deep and 36 inches square, the loosed, loamy scent pleasing to him.
+He returned to the bag.
+Using the collapsible shovel he’d brought along, he spent the next 20 minutes carving out next to it a hole roughly 25 inches deep and 36 inches square.
+The loosed, loamy scent of the soil was pleasing to him.
 He fingered sweat off his brows and dropped the shovel.
-He returned to the road where he’d parked his faded blue ’98 Ford Contour.
+He returned to his car.
 He checked both directions of the road and listened.
 He saw nothing, heard only the electric zapping call-notes of the redpolls atop one of the few paper birches around here.

-He hadn’t been to this plot of raw land in several years, so he stood for a moment taking it in, as well as distant, sun-splattered Temple and its bordering hillsides.
+He hadn’t come to this plot of raw land in several years.
+He took it in, as well as distant, sun-splattered Temple and its bordering hillsides.
 Someone could build a home here at this very spot and in time, as Temple grew, have a property of considerable worth.

-Breathing hard, his eyes and ears again on alert, he plodded back to his car, leaves and twigs crunching under his feet.
-He opened the back door.
+Breathing hard, his eyes and ears on alert, he opened the car’s back door on the passenger side.

 “You can come out now, please.”

-The little girl brushed her russet hair out of her eyes.
+The little girl brushed her russet hair out of her large blue eyes.
 “I was supposed to be in a car seat.
 I thought you forgot about me.
-Where is my house?
+These clothes smell bad.
+Where’s my house?
 Can I go home now?”

 “In a little while, don’t you worry.
 I’m sorry I don’t have a car seat.”